beatrizalbiero/MsResearch/README.md

 To build this [net](https://github.com/beatrizalbiero/MsResearch/blob/master/WickelfeaturesProject/network.py), I've used the API [KERAS](https://keras.io/)

 # Jupyter Notebook of my net with premilinar results:

 A preview of my experiments and results can be found [here](https://github.com/beatrizalbiero/MsResearch/blob/master/WickelfeaturesProject/Network.ipynb)!

+# The N-grams Net

+Developing the network scheme proposed by the authors proved to be a very difficult task for the Portuguese language since the lengths of such verbs are considerably longer.

+For this reason, I've tried a different approach.
+I've kept the same network scheme but I've changed the net's goal.
+Instead of trying to find patterns among features, this different net tries to find patterns among trigrams of phonemes.

+Results of this experiment can be found [here](https://github.com/beatrizalbiero/MsResearch/blob/master/WickelfeaturesProject/Network-NGrams.ipynb).

+# TODO

+I am currently working on a different strategy.
+Since both nets I've built have not proven to be highly efficient, my next guess is that a LSTM net should easily solve this problem.